Saturday, January 6, 2018

 Thank you, Captain Obvious!

-Yes, to expect modesty from Donald Trump at this point.
-And it is established that he somehow manages to hit rock bottom and keep digging.
+Yes, to expect modesty from Donald Trump at this point is to be unmoored from reality.
+And it is well established that he somehow manages to hit rock bottom and keep digging.

 But a genius?